pagkly/Zed/Investopedia3/How EBITA Helps Investors Evaluate Company Performance.md

 Both EBITA and EBITDA are useful tools in gauging a company's operating profitability.
 Profitability is earnings generated throughout the ordinary course of doing business.
 A clearer picture of the company's profitability may be gained if capital expenditures and financing costs are subtracted from the official earnings total.

-Analysts generally consider both EBITA and EBITDA to be reliable indicators of a company’s [cash flow](https://www.investopedia.com/terms/c/cashflow.asp).
+Analysts generally consider both EBITA and EBITDA to be reliable indicators of a company’s [[cash flow]](https://www.investopedia.com/terms/c/cashflow.asp).
 However, some industries require significant investment in fixed assets.
 Using EBITA to evaluate companies in those industries may distort a company's profitability by ignoring the depreciation of those assets.
 EBITDA is deemed to be a more appropriate measure of its operating profitability.

-In other words, the EBITA measurement may be used instead of EBITDA for companies that do not have substantial [capital expenditures](https://www.investopedia.com/terms/c/capitalexpenditure.asp) which may skew the numbers.
+In other words, the EBITA measurement may be used instead of EBITDA for companies that do not have substantial [[capital expenditures]](https://www.investopedia.com/terms/c/capitalexpenditure.asp) which may skew the numbers.

 ## Calculation of EBITA

-To calculate a company's EBITA, an analyst must first determine the company’s [earnings before tax](https://www.investopedia.com/terms/e/ebt.asp) (EBT).
+To calculate a company's EBITA, an analyst must first determine the company’s [[earnings before tax]](https://www.investopedia.com/terms/e/ebt.asp) (EBT).
 This figure appears in the company's income statements and other investor relations materials.
 Add to this figure any interest and amortization costs.
 So, the formula is: EBITA = EBT + interest expense + amortization expense.